Embed This Data

 - $17,860 per capita

 - FDI Inflow:

-Bulgaria’s top individual and corporate income tax rates are 10 percent.
-Other taxes include a value-added tax (VAT) and an estate tax.
-The overall tax burden is about 26 percent of total domestic income.
-The government budget has been tight as the country tries to maintain its peg to the euro.
-Expenditures are 34 percent of GDP, and public debt remains at around 18 percent of domestic income.
+The individual income and corporate tax rates are a flat 10 percent.
+Other taxes include a value-added tax and an estate tax.
+The overall tax burden equals about 26.3 percent of total domestic income.
+Government spending amounts to 36.3 percent of total domestic output, and deficits have widened to slightly over 2 percent of GDP.
+Public debt equals about 27 percent of GDP.

 Launching a business is now less time-consuming, and the minimum capital requirement has been eliminated.
 Labor regulations are relatively flexible, but the non-salary cost of employees can be burdensome.
 In 2015, the government began to reduce subsidies to the largely state-owned, loss-making energy sector by abolishing feed-in tariffs for new renewable energy projects and reforming the energy regulator.

 EU members have a 1 percent average tariff rate.
 Although some non-tariff barriers exist, the EU is relatively open to external trade.
 Bulgaria’s relatively weak regulatory and judicial systems may deter foreign investment.
 The financial sector remains stable and well capitalized.
 All state-owned banks have been privatized, and credit is generally allocated on market terms.